yashmaniya0/crypto-price-tracker-notifier/README.md

 # **Crypto Price Tracker and Notifier**
-This script will notify you when the specified crypto-currency price crosses the limit you entered.
+This script will send you windows-notification when the specified crypto-currency price crosses the limit you entered.

 ![start with why](https://img.shields.io/badge/status-in%20progress-brightgreen.svg?style=flat) \
 \